Institutional racism in the Metropolitan Police: History

 Between 2018 and 2020 there were 650 strip-searches of children, 23% were without an appropriate adult.
 58% of boys searched were black.
-Rachel de Souza said "I am not reassured that what happened to Child Q was an isolated issue, but instead believe it may be a particularly concerning example of a more systemic problem around child protection within the Metropolitan Police.
-I remain unconvinced that the Metropolitan Police is consistently considering children's welfare and wellbeing."
+Rachel de Souza, the Children's Commissioner for England, said this may have been an example of a more systemic problem of child protection within the Met.
 The majority of children strip-searched were innocent.
-De Souza said "This low level of successful searches arguably indicates that this intrusive practice may well not be justified or necessary in all cases."
 (95%) of youngsters strip-searched were boys, and a quarter were under 16.
-De Souza said "I am also extremely concerned by the ethnic disproportionality shown in these figures, particularly given that ethnicity was determined to be such a key factor in the Child Q case.
-I am not reassured that what happened to Child Q was an isolated issue, but instead believe it may be a particularly concerning example of a more systemic problem around child protection within the Metropolitan Police.
-I remain unconvinced that the Metropolitan Police is consistently considering children's welfare and wellbeing."
 In September 2023, Detective Superintendent James Conway said that the Met had been overusing the power of strip search, and that the Met had made changes in the procedure.

 Two years later, in March 2022, it was revealed that a 15-year old black girl, referred to as Child Q, was strip-searched by police in school without an adult present after wrongly being suspected of being in possession of Cannabis.
 An independent safeguarding report concluded the incident was unjustified and racism was likely a factor.
 In March 2022, it was reported that Child Q was suing the Metropolitan Police and pursuing civil action against her school.
 The two police officers who carried out the strip search have been removed from front line duties.
 In September 2023, the IOPC announced that four officers would face misconduct charges over the Child Q case.
 A hearing of misconduct allegations against three officers was held in June 2025.
 The panel decided that two officers were guilty of gross misconduct, and they were dismissed.
 A third officer was found guilty of misconduct, and was given a final written warning.
 The IOPC had argued that race was a reason for the strip search, but the panel disagreed.